MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgGroupSiteList.md

 ## SYNOPSIS
 Create a new list\]\[\] in a \[site\]\[\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupSiteList](/powershell/module/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteList?view=graph-powershell-beta)

 ## SYNTAX